ChondroTextomics/ALRegulatorDiscovery/README.md

 ├── data/                      # link to data repository ├── envs/                      # per-task dependency/environment files
-├── guides/                    # specific guides of the usage of the scripts for the project ├── labelling/                 # scrips used to label gene entities ├── model/                     # link to the final model weights produced by the al_loop ├── pipeline_process_text/     # scripts used to produce the input for al_loop and labelling ├── postprocessing/            # scripts used to analyse the results of models as well as creation of different plots
+├── guides/                    # specific guides of the usage of the scripts for the project ├── labelling/                 # scripts used to label gene entities ├── model/                     # link to the final model weights produced by the al_loop ├── pipeline_process_text/     # scripts used to produce the input for al_loop and labelling ├── postprocessing/            # scripts used to analyse the results of models as well as creation of different plots